SuperElastix/SuperElastix-Documentation/source/Design.rst

     }
     }

-Additional properties for a Component can be:
+Additional properties for a ``Component`` can be:

-- Classname (e.g. "NameOfClass" : "itkGradientDescentOptimizerv4Component")
+- Classname (e.g. ``"NameOfClass" : "itkGradientDescentOptimizerv4Component"``)
-- A template parameter,  (e.g. "PixelType" : "double")
+- A template parameter,  (e.g. ``"PixelType" : "double"``)
-- Settings (e.g. "NumberResolutionLevels" : "3" or "SmoothingSigmasPerLevel" : ["8", "4", "2"] )
+- Settings (e.g. ``"NumberOfLevels" : "3"`` or ``"SmoothingSigmasPerLevel" : ["8", "4", "2"]``)

-Additional properties for a Connection can be:
+Additional properties for a ``Connection`` can be:

-- Interface name (e.g. "NameOfInterface": "itkMetricv4Interface")
+- Interface name (e.g. ``"NameOfInterface": "itkMetricv4Interface"``)
-- template parameter (e.g. "Dimensionality" : "3")
+- template parameter (e.g. ``"Dimensionality" : "3"``)
-- A tag (e.g. "Role" : "Fixed")
+- A tag (e.g. ``"Role" : "Fixed"``)

-Once the Blueprint is parsed by SuperElastix the internal network builder tries to instantiate the appropriate components.
+Given that the json file is valid and the blueprint meets the minimal required properties, SuperElastix has a flexible mechanism to parse all additional properties and to realize the algorithmic network without unnescarilly requiring a verbose configuration file and aimed at having a user-extendible database of components.
+Since initially each node in the graph can be any component in that is in SuperElastix its component database each property is considered an exclusion criterion.
+Additionally, the properties defined at a connection form exclusion criteria for both components involved.
+When all exclusion criteria are considered and for any node in the graph it cannnot be uniquely defined which component needs to be realized, SuperElastix will stop and report which component requires more or less criteria.

+The advantages of this mechanism are:

+- A user can select a component based on its connections (i.e. its role; what it can do) and doen't have to know the particular name of the class.
+- By extending SuperElastix with new components that have identical connections to existing components it will automatically ask the user to provide additional (discriminating) properties.
+- A user, for instance, does not need to specify "Dimensionality" : "3" for all components in the Blueprint if this can be deduced from one component in the network via its connections.
+- A partially defined Blueprint can leave certain properties open, such that these can be defined by an other partially configuring blueprint that are passed to SuperElastix additially.

 Generic handshake mechanism
 ---------------------------